openedx/open-edx-proposals/oeps/archived/oep-0002-bp-repo-metadata.rst

 .. warning::

-   This OEP has been replaced with :doc:`/processes/oep-0055/decisions/0004-release-data-in-catalog-info-files`.
+   This OEP has been replaced with :ref:`Release Data in catalog-info.yaml`.

 Abstract
 ********